GalenIvanov/Combinatorics-Red/README.md

 ## Odometer

-Generates a block of ranged permutations of block of integers. it can be regarded as a set of netsed loops.
+Generates a block of ranged permutations of block of integers.
+It can be regarded as a set of nested loops.
 Currently it is 0-based.

 ```
 >> odometer [2 2 3]